Hydrology Section: Now Accepting Honor Nominations

 - Read the criteria for each honor and award carefully.
 Is your nominee right for the award?
 Intent, criteria and required nomination components for all AGU honors can be found on the Hydrology Section website.
 You can also ask the committee chair or any committee member regarding the award you are thinking of nominating someone for, to get further information.

 - Assure that your letter addresses why the candidate is deserving of the award.
-Does your nomination address the specific criteria for this award?
-All nomination letters should explicitly address the selection criteria and explain the importance of the science/accomplishments relevant to the award and assure the nomination materials are tailored to the award.
-Include the following relevant elements, with an emphasis on each of the specific criteria and goals of the award, e.g. science, specific papers that changed the field; service, unique impact/AGU service; teaching/mentoring or outreach.
+While all nomination letters should explicitly address the selection criteria and explain the importance of the science/accomplishments relevant to the award and assure the nomination materials are tailored to the award, it is also important to demonstrate what or how has this person accomplished that has changed how we view the hydrologic world.
+Did they make key discoveries and why are they important to how we in hydrology and the broader scientific world view these discoveries?
+Other items that can include relating to the specific criteria of the award include: service, unique impact/AGU service; teaching/mentoring or outreach.

 - Provide a complete overview of your nominee and emphasize the unique elements of his/her accomplishments that make your nomination stand out from others.